SixdegreeLab/MasteringChainAnalytics/en/ch21/ch21-btc-analysis.md

 ### 2.1 bitcoin.inputs

-- Explanation: Contains all data related to Input, i.e., for each address, each BTC expenditure/transfer
+- Explanation: contains all data related to Input, i.e., for each address, each BTC expenditure/transfer
 - Key Fields
-  - `address`：Wallet address
+  - `address`：wallet address
-  - `block_time`：The time when this transfer Transaction occurred
+  - `block_time`：the time when this transfer Transaction occurred
-  - `tx_id`：The Tx ID of this transfer Transaction
+  - `tx_id`：the Tx ID of this transfer Transaction
-  - `value`：The BTC amount included in this transfer Transaction
+  - `value`：the BTC amount included in this transfer Transaction
-  - `spent_tx_id`：The output that generated this Input (Which incoming payment was used for this expenditure)
+  - `spent_tx_id`：the output that generated this Input (Which incoming payment was used for this expenditure)

 ![input_info.png](img/input_info.png)

 ### 2.2 bitcoin.outputs

-- Explanation: Contains all data related to Output, i.e., for each address, each BTC incoming record.
+- Explanation: contains all data related to Output, i.e., for each address, each BTC incoming record.
 - Key Fields
-  - `address`：Wallet address
+  - `address`：wallet address
-  - `block_time`：The time when this incoming Transaction occurred
+  - `block_time`：the time when this incoming Transaction occurred
-  - `tx_id`：The Tx id of this incoming Transaction
+  - `tx_id`：the Tx id of this incoming Transaction
-  - `value`：The BTC amount included in this incoming Transaction
+  - `value`：the BTC amount included in this incoming Transaction

 ![output_info.png](img/output_info.png)